zevo-enterprise/zevo-enterprise/README.md

 ---

-# Antisemitism does not exist.
+# Semitism does not exist, and neither does antisemitism.

 ---

-# NÃO EXISTE ANTISSEMITISMO
+# O Semitismo não existe e antissemitismo também não.

 ---